 The scissor-style dog nail trimmer is good to use on nails long enough to start curling into a circle.
 Not trimming long nails can cause them to press into the dog’s toepad, causing them pain and potentially leading to an infection.

 You can also decide to use a grinder tool to trim your dog’s claws if you are not comfortable handling clippers.
+The noise they make can sometimes stress out the dog.
 Owners still have to be careful not to go down too far and cause an injury.

 Get your dog used to the procedure.
 Get puppies used to the feeling of their paws being handled by gently holding them in your hands.
 Older dogs can also benefit from this technique, especially if they have experienced past trauma.
 With them, you may want to start with touching their shoulder before working down to the dog’s paws.
 Pull back if they seem afraid.
 Keep trying several times a day until they become comfortable with you touching their feet.